DZDL/aicleaner/ROADMAP.md

 2. Run a simple inference from one model. ✔️
 3. Record, process and play one single audio. ✔️
 4. Do step 3 in loops. ✔️
+5. Support for tensorflow serving. ✔️
+6. Thread and colorful output. ✔️

 List of things to do, not sorted and looking for help: